Short-Term Rental Licensing Overview

 Who knew that pillow talk could include taxes?
 But as a short-term rental owner, discussing Occupancy Tax and VAT (Value-Added Tax) with your accountant is a must.

-Check local laws, as each city and state has their own regulations, and these taxes can seriously impact your revenue.
+Check local laws.
+Each city and state has its own regulations, and these taxes can seriously impact your revenue.

 Income Reporting